 The Portage County Emergency Food and Shelter Board is composed of local representatives of the national organization listed above as well as Portage County government, local housing authority, emergency management agency, and non-profit organizations serving low-income households.
 The local board is accountable to the national board for the use and awarding of the funds.

 The Portage County EFSP Board has distributed EFSP funds for decades.
-In 2017 Family and community Services, Inc., Change Hunger Inc., and Community Action Council of Portage County, Inc. were awarded funding.
+In 2018 Family and Community Services, Inc., Change Hunger Inc., and Community Action Council of Portage County, Inc. were awarded funding.

-Organizations interested in applying for 2018 assistance or that would like more information should contact Bill Childers, Chair of the UWPC EFSP Board at 330.297.1424, firstname.lastname@example.org.
+Organizations interested in applying for assistance or that would like more information should contact Bill Childers, Chair of the UWPC EFSP Board, at 330.297.1424, firstname.lastname@example.org.
 Applications for this program typically open in June/July each year.
-Check back for more details about 2019 funding.

-In Portage County, our United Way administers this program through the Change Hunger group and the following organizations receive funds from this assistance:
+In Portage County, our United Way administers the food program through the Change Hunger group and the following organizations receive funds from this assistance:

 - Brimfield Community Food Pantry